ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 inches         in, inch, inches
 ============= =============================

-Clarity tries to distinguish uses of the word 'in' as a preposition vs. its use as a unit of length. **It cannot correctly identify all such instances.**
+ClarityNLP tries to distinguish uses of the word 'in' as a preposition vs. its use as a unit of length. **It cannot correctly identify all such instances.**
 Hence the word 'in' preceded by a numeric value may sometimes generate false positive results.